Difference Between Minutes and Report of a Meeting

 Notes, on the other hand, are not distributed and do not become part of the permanent record.
 Notes are personal and are often made using shorthand that only the person writing them understands.
 Notes aren't given to all attendees, although they can be shared with small groups of people.

 If you need help with the difference between minutes and report of a meeting, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.